r4dl/StopThePop/README.md

         "queue_sizes":
         {
             "per_pixel": 4,  // Used for: Per-Pixel K-Buffer and Hierarchical
-            "tile_2x2": 8,   // Used for Hierarchical
+            "tile_2x2": 8,   // Used only for Hierarchical
-            "tile_4x4": 64   // Used for Hierarchical
+            "tile_4x4": 64   // Used only for Hierarchical
         }
     },
     "culling_settings":